RobbieHember/fcgadgets/README.md

 ### onset_spread_models.py
 * Spatially explicit simulations of events based on annual probability of onset and spread

-## MACGYVER
+## SILVICULTURE
-The **fcgadgets.macgyver** module contains resources for representing effects of forest management on forest sector GHG balance.
+The **fcgadgets.silviculture** module contains resources for representing effects of forest management on forest sector GHG balance.
 ### nutrient_application.py:
 * Representation of GHG balance responses to aerial applications of Urea